 Pro's of Marijuana Legalization - MarijuanaToday.com

-• The strongest argument for legalizing marijuana is for medical purposes.
-Marijuana can treat many patients with certain illnesses.
-Legalizing marijuana will make it easier for the patients to receive the drug and it will make it easier for scientist to study the drug further and confirm the drugs medicinal purposes.
-Below is a chart explaining what diseases marijuana can treat.
+The strongest argument for legalizing Marijuana is for medical purposes.
+Marijuana can be used as a treatment for many different diseases and health issues.
+Legalizing Marijuana will make it easier for the patients to receive the drug and it will make it easier for scientist to study the drug further to confirm the drugs medicinal purposes.

 Condition